krezefal/rebrain-test-repo/README.md

 > Maximum amount of VMs = 5

-To remove VM whose inspiration date has not yet come with
+To remove a VM whose expiration date has not yet come, execute

 ```
 $cool-tool remove <vm-id>